kensanata/phoebe/README.md

 it, you'll find a few more files:

 - `page` is the directory with all the page files in it
+- `index` is a file containing all the files in your `page` directory for quick access; if you create new files in the `page` directory, you should delete the `index` file – dont' worry, it will get regenerated when needed
 - `keep` is the directory with all the old revisions of pages in it – if you've only made one change, then it won't exist, yet; and if you don't care about the older revisions, you can delete them
+- `file` is the directory with all the uploaded files in it – if you haven't uploaded any files, then it won't exist, yet; you must explicitly allow MIME types for upload using the `--wiki_mime_type` option
-- `index` is a file containing all the files in your `page` directory for quick access; if you create new files in the `page` directory, you should delete the `index` file – dont' worry, it will get regenerated when needed
+- `meta` is the directory with all the meta data for uploaded files in it – there should be a file here for every file in the `file` directory; if you create new files in the `file` directory, you should create a matching file here
-- `changes.log` is a file listing all the pages made to the wiki; if you make changes to the files in the `page` directory, they aren't going to be listed in this file and thus people will be confused by the changes you made – your call (but in all fairness, if you're collaborating with others you probably shouldn't do this)
+- `changes.log` is a file listing all the pages made to the wiki; if you make changes to the files in the `page` or `file` directory, they aren't going to be listed in this file and thus people will be confused by the changes you made – your call (but in all fairness, if you're collaborating with others you probably shouldn't do this)
 - `config` probably doesn't exist, yet; it is an optional file containing Perl code where you can mess with the code (see _Configuration_ below)